orchitech/gfm-escape/README.md

 - `allowAddHttpScheme`: add `http://` scheme when a transformation needs it to work.
 E.g. `*www.orchi.tech,*` would become `\*<http://www.orchi.tech>,\*` with the `commonmark` transformation.
+- `inImage`: suggest if extended autolink treatment should be applied within image text.
+Although the CommonMark spec says links are interpreted and just the stripped plain text part renders to the `alt` attribute, cmark-gfm actually does not do it for extended autolinks, so the default is false.

 _How to choose the options_:
 1. Consider rendering details of the target Markdown flavor.
 Backtranslation